yiakwy-xpu-ml-framework-team/HPC-2025/2026-2/Enabling Large Scale RLHF of GPTOSS with Megatron backend in VeRL/Enabling_Large_Scale_RLHF_of_GPTOSS_with_Megatron_backend_in_VeRL.md

 ## Related Works

-#### Solution Bundle : VeRL, vLLM/SGLang, FSDP, TE, Megatron-Core, Megatron-Bridge。
+#### Solution Bundle : VeRL, vLLM/SGLang, FSDP, TE, Megatron-Core, Megatron-Bridge

 GPTOSS has been quickly supported with `FSDP` and was recorded with `650 sec/step`, since `FSDP` is not a perfect choice for Expert Parallel.